Karol-hub/School-Notes-A-level/Life/Anime Watch List.md

 - Saiki K
 - Ninja Kamui
 - Psycho-Pass
+- Violet Evergarden
+- THE SEVEN DEADLY SINS
+- Made in abyss
+# Spoopy
+- MAKE MY DAY
 # Rewatch
-- Your lie in april
+- Your lie in April
 - Assassination classroom
+- The way of the househusband
+- Parasyte
-- Tokyo revengers
+- Erased